rubik/orizuru/README.md

     Reject the message and push it from the *processing* queue to the *unack* queue.

+`MessageGuard::push(push_queue_name: String) -> RedisResult<Value>`<br/>
+    Remove the message from the processing queue and push it to the specified queue.
+It can be used to implement retries.

 The traits `MessageEncodable` and `MessageDecodable` ensure that the message can be serialized and deserialized to/from Redis.
 They are implemented by default for all the objects that implements the `Serialize` and `Deserialized`